Home Vaujany and Col du Sabot

 From Bourg d’Oisans, follow the D1091 towards Grenoble.

-In Rochetaillée, take the direction of “Allemont / Vaujany”.
+In Rochetaillée, take the direction of “Allemond / Vaujany”.

-After Allemont, climb up 2 hairpin bends to get to the top of the Verney dam.
+After Allemond, climb up 2 hairpin bends to get to the top of the Verney dam.
 At the end of the dam, follow the route along the shore of Lake Verney towards Vaujany.

 At the end of the lake, turn right and start climbing up to the Col du Sabot.
 You will pass through 4 hamlets before arriving at Vaujany.